Leaping Into Memories: Space-Time Deep Feature Synthesis: Main Results

 \textbf{Synthesized video resolution}.
-Finally, we compare the accuracies, Inception Scores, and latency times when optimizing video inputs of different spatiotemporal sizes.
+Finally, we compare the accuracies, IS, and latency times when optimizing video inputs of different spatiotemporal sizes.
 Due to the majority of architectures requiring fixed-size inputs, we use 3D R50 and (2+1)D R50 as they are input size independent.
-From the top-1 accuracies and IS summarized in Table~\ref{tab:video_sizes}, the best-performing setting across metrics is obtained with $16 \! \times \!
-224^2$ inputs.
+From the top-1 (m/v) accuracies and IS summarized in~\Cref{tab:video_sizes}, the best-performing setting across metrics is obtained with $16 \! \times \!
+224^2$-sized inputs.
 We observe comparable performance on the temporally-reduced $8 \! \times \!
 224^2$ setting with a significantly more balanced performance-to-latency.
 Notable decreases in accuracies and IS are observed with the potentially limited spatial resolution $8 \! \times \!
 182^2$ setting, making it less suitable.
 Due to the significant improvements in the per-iteration latency of the $8 \! \times \!
-224^2$ inputs, we use this setting throughout our experiments.
+224^2$ inputs, we adopt this setting throughout our experiments.